-Afie A. And then that U with a tail is actually the Greek M. I think like if it's like, you use that in physics or maths for microstuff, I think.
-Yes, you do, John's.
-My resident mathematician is telling me that's true.
-So, and then again, I, so afiemi is the word and it appears in the passage that we read.
+[38:21] And then that U with a tail is actually the Greek M. I think like if it's like, you use that in physics or maths for micro stuff, I think.
+Yes, you do, John's, my resident mathematician is telling me that's true.

-Let me read it again from Luke 744.
+So, and then again, I, so affi-A-me is the word and it appears in the passage that we read.
+Let me read it again from Luke 7.44.
 Turning towards the woman, Jesus said to Simon, do you see this woman?
 I entered your house and you gave me no water for my feet, but she's wet my feet with her tears and wiped them with her hair.
-You gave me no kiss.

-But from the time I came in, she's not ceased to kiss my feet.
+You gave me no kiss, but from the time I came in, she's not used to kiss my feet.
 You did not anoint my head with oil, but she has anointed my feet with ointment.
 Therefore I tell you her sins, which are many, are forgiven, for she loved much.
-But he who is forgiven little loves little.
+But he who's forgiven little loves little.

-[39:07] And he said to her, your sins are forgiven.
+And he said to her, your sins are forgiven.
 Then those who are at table with him began to say amongst themselves, who is this who even forgives sins?
-And he said to the woman, your faith has saved you.
-Go in peace.
+And he said to the woman, your faith has saved you, go in peace.

-Afiemi appears four times in that passage.
+Affi-A-me appears four times in that passage.
 It's here, here, here, and here.
 It's the word for forgive.

-But the reason I chose afiemi as one of our cool Greek words to learn is because it actually has a much broader range of uses.
+[39:31] But the reason I chose Affi-A-me as one of our cool Greek words to learn is because it actually has a much broader range of uses.
 Let me show you four other verses.

-Matthew 4, 18 to 20.
-While walking by the Sea of Galilee, Jesus saw two brothers, Simon, who will make you fishers of men.
+Matthew 4, 18-20.
+While walking by the Sea of Galilee, Jesus saw two brothers, Simon, whose brother will make you fishers of men.
 Brother casting a net into the sea, for they were fishermen.
 And he said to them, follow me and I will make you fishers of men.

 Immediately they left their nets and followed him.
 Mark 14, 6.
 But Jesus said, leave her alone.
 Why do you trouble her?
 She's done a beautiful thing to me.
 Mark 10, 14.
-But when Jesus saw it, he was indignant and said, let the children come to me and do not hinder them.

-[40:10] For to such belong the kingdom of God.
+But when Jesus saw it, he was indignant and said, let the children come to me and do not hinder them for to such belong the kingdom of God.

 1 Corinthians 7, 13.
 If any woman has a husband who is an unbeliever and he consents to live with her, she should not divorce him.

-Afiemi appears in all of those verses.
+Affi-A-me appears in all of those verses.

 It's here.
 They left their nets.
 It's here.
 When Jesus said, leave her alone.
 It's here.
 When he said, let the children come to me.

-And it's here.
+[40:39] And it's here.
 It's the word translated, divorce.
 So it's got a very broad range of uses.
-It's a very rich word.
-And this is a big concept for us to think about.
+It's a very rich word and this is a big concept for us to think about.

 And all of that richness has a huge amount to teach us about forgiveness.
 And so I want us to think about that a little bit more.
 We're going to think about three headings.

 Forgiveness leaves behind.
 Forgiveness lets go.
 Forgiveness grants permission.

-And for all of these, we're going to be thinking about how God treats us in the gospel, about how we ought to treat ourselves and about how we should treat other people.
+And for all of these, we're going to be thinking about how God treats us in the Gospel, about how we ought to treat ourselves, and about how we should treat other people.

-[41:29] So first of all, forgiveness leaves behind.
-On lots of occasions, the New Testament uses the word Afiemi to describe leaving something behind.
+So first of all, forgiveness leaves behind.
+On lots of occasions, the New Testament uses the word affi-A-me to describe leaving something behind.